-At University of California-Merced you can access the quality education offered by the University of California.
+At the University of California-Merced, you can access the quality education offered by the University of California.
 Plus, you’re only a 90-minute drive from Yosemite National Park.
 Out of the 23 majors offered at this campus, the B.S. in Earth Systems Science may be the fit for science-oriented hikers.
-Between your studies you can join the 5 million visitors to Yosemite National Park in enjoying a spectacular corner of the country.
+Between your studies, you can join the 5 million visitors to Yosemite National Park in enjoying a spectacular corner of the country.
 In 2016 it had over 200,000 backcountry campers and almost half a million tent campers.
 There is something for every outdoor adventurer.
-Yosemite has over 750 miles for hikers, 13 campgrounds, and a variety of climbs, including Merced River Canyon.
-Put your degree to use with a summer job, research experience, or internship in the Yosemite Leadership Program, or other partnerships that UC-Merced has with Yosemite and Sequoia & Kings Canyon National Parks.
+Yosemite has over 750 miles for hikers, 13 campgrounds, and various climbs, including Merced River Canyon.
+Put your degree to use with a summer job, research experience, or internship in the Yosemite Leadership Program or other partnerships that UC-Merced has with Yosemite and Sequoia & Kings Canyon National Parks.
 Plus, some of your classes might take place at the nearby Merced Vernal Pools and Grasslands Reserve.
-Finally, as a new student, don’t miss taking advantage of the Week of Wilderness, when new students (both freshman and transfers!) are given the chance to explore the wilderness and build a community of friends.
-Take part in other programs led by the Outdoor Experience Program like custom trip planning and Outdoor Adventure trips.
+Finally, as a new student, don’t miss taking advantage of the Week of Wilderness, when new students (both freshmen and transfers!) are given a chance to explore the wilderness and build a community of friends.
+Take part in other programs led by the Outdoor Experience Program, like custom trip planning and Outdoor Adventure trips.

 Average Net Price: $12,805

 Cullowhee, North Carolina